Play the minor sixth chord on piano

 The m6 chord adds a major sixth (9 semitones) to the minor triad.
 C m6 = C-E♭-G-A, A m6 = A-C-E-F♯.
 It often serves as a minor tonic chord in endings, offering a brighter alternative to m(maj7).
 The fifth can be omitted in compact voicings.

-Minor Sixth chord diagram on piano - Bass fret 999
+Example of Minor Sixth chord position on piano

 Styles